How Neglect Of Women's Health Impacts Society

 Support options

-If you are experiencing difficulties navigating a sexist and biased medical care system, it could be helpful to speak to a therapist, even if you are not living with a mental illness.
+If you are experiencing difficulties navigating a sexist and biased medical care system, speaking to a therapist may be helpful, even if you are not living with a mental illness.
 However, if unhelpful interactions with medical providers make you nervous about developing a relationship with a counselor, online therapy through a platform like BetterHelp may be more accessible.

 You can get matched with a therapist that meets your preferences through an online therapy platform.
 When you sign up, you can indicate if you’d like to speak to a woman therapist or a therapist with a BIPOC or LGBTQ+ identity.
 In addition, you can choose between phone, video, or live chat sessions, giving you control over how you receive support.